VRongve/DAT250/assignment01/web-app-pen-test-report.md

 - The stream page where all the posts are listed.
 - The edit profil page.

-### Form validation
+## Multiple users with same password and username

 Category:
-- A04:Insecure design?

-Description:
-- The app lacks form validation.
-For example, a user might share something without actually writing or uploading anything on the stream page.
-A user can also be registered without filling out all the input fields on the registration form.

-Potential impact:
-- The potenial impact of bad form validation in these cases are not very big, but the data quality in the web application can become very poor, which might lead to frustrated users and reputation demage.

-Affected part of the application:
-- User registration form on the login in page and the stream page where posts are posted.

-### Multiple users with same password and username

-Category:
 - A01:Broken Access Control

 Description:
-- In the social security app I have identified a critical usse where system permits the registration of multiple users with identical usernames, lacking essential server-side validation checks to prevent this occurence.
+- In the social security app, I have identified a critical issue.
+The system allows the registration of multiple users with identical usernames due to a lack of essential server-side validation checks

 Potential impact:
 - This vulnerability is severe risk as it leads to confusion among users, making it potentially impossible for a logged-in user to discern their actual identify.
 Furthermore, when making data modifications, the actions of the one logged-in user affect all users sharing the same username, resulting in significant data loss and integrity compromise.